ml-in-programming/MoveMethodDataset/README.md

     -> *.csv - files describing move method refactorings data (for more information see https://github.com/ml-in-programming/MoveMethodGenerator/)

     -> log - log of utilities for move method refactorings generation

+-> print_statistics.py - python script that outputs statistics of the dataset (how many methods moved)